Fact Sheet 448

 Fosamprenavir is a protease inhibitor.
 These drugs prevent the protease enzyme from working.
 HIV protease acts like a chemical scissors.
 It cuts the raw material for HIV into specific pieces needed to build a new virus.
 Protease inhibitors “gum up” these scissors.

 Fosamprenavir was approved in 2003 as an antiretroviral (ARV) drug for people with HIV infection.
-In 2007 a liquid version was approved for patients ages 2 to 18.
-In 2012, it was approved for children at least 4 weeks old.
+A liquid version is approved for children at least 4 weeks old.

 If you take fosamprenavir with other ARV drugs, you can reduce your viral load to extremely low levels, and increase your CD4 counts.
 This should mean staying healthier longer.

 Many new copies of HIV are mutations.
 They are slightly different from the original virus.
 Some mutations can keep multiplying even when you are taking an ARV drug.
 When this happens, the drug will stop working.
 This is called “developing resistance” to the drug.
 See Fact Sheet 126 for more information on resistance.

 Sometimes, if your virus develops resistance to one drug, it will also have resistance to other ARV drugs.
 This is called “cross-resistance”.
 Fosamprenavir might not be cross-resistant with other protease inhibitors.
 Resistance can develop quickly.
 It is very important to take ARV medications according to instructions, on schedule, and not to skip or reduce doses.